 TIP: If you want your players to see the tokens, make sure the tokens are on the Token Layer.
 If you want tokens to be hidden, place them on the GM Info Layer.

-Gather Your Party
+Gather Your Group

 - How to Use Looking for Group